ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 You can use Terraform scripts to create a VPC and SAP ASE Sybase database single VSI infrastructure in the VPC.
 The Terraform scripts use the information that you provide and then call the Ansible playbooks to create the SAP architecture in the specified VPC.
 {: terraform}

-You can use Schematics User Interface, that calls Terraform scripts to create a VPC and SAP ASE Sybase database single VSI infrastructure in the VPC.
+You can use Schematics User Interface that calls Terraform scripts to create a VPC and SAP ASE Sybase database single VSI infrastructure in the VPC.
 The Terraform scripts use the information that you provide and then call the Ansible playbooks to create the SAP architecture in the specified VPC.
 {: ui}

 Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} VPC infrastructure resources so that you can rapidly build complex cloud environments. {{site.data.keyword.cloud_notm}} VPC infrastructure consists of SAP certified hardware by using Intel&reg; Xeon CPUs and additional Intel&reg; technologies.